| preferred AP College board partner for AP classes

 Next >

-Which characteristic of a spherical mirror determines its capacity to form both real and virtual images, and how is this characteristic related to the mirror’s focal point?
+What characteristic of a spherical mirror determines whether it can produce both real and virtual images, and how does this relate to its focal point?

 A